 How assets are listed in a bankruptcy filing is different for individual debtors and married couples, and whether they live in a common law or community property state.
 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Wisconsin, and Alaska, are community property states.
 Note that Alaska is a combination of both common law and community property.

 When it comes to filing for bankruptcy, it’s important to be informed.
 That’s why it’s important to know the value of your bankruptcy estate and to what extent your assets are protected by bankruptcy exemptions.
-At Upsolve, we’re here to help you with your bankruptcy case free of charge.
+Upsolve provides free resources to help you with your bankruptcy case.
 Search through hundreds of informative articles on bankruptcy, how to reduce and eliminate credit card debt, and other debt-relief options available to you in our Learning Center.
-If you don’t qualify for our free service or still want to talk with a bankruptcy attorney, we can provide you with a referral so that you make the right decision regarding your financial future.↑ Back to top
+If you’re not able to use our free web app, we’ll help you find a bankruptcy attorney in your area, so that you make the right decision regarding your financial future.